Quantum Similarity Testing with Convolutional Neural Networks

-We test the performance of our network on a number of non-Gaussian quantum states whose experimental preparation could not be efficiently verified with previous techniques~\cite{Aol15,wu2021,elben2020}.
-After an offline training on simulated data, the trained network is tested with both simulated data and actual experimental data from a resonator coupled to a superconducting transmon qubit.
-The results indicate a high success rate for cross-platform quantum verification even using incomplete measurement data that are insufficient for a reliable state estimation with maximum likelihood estimation.
-Our approach can also be extended to cross-platform verification of quantum dynamics and cross-platform verification of equivalence of quantum states up to a given set of unitary operations, such as the set of Gaussian unitaries.
+We test the performance of our network on noisy cat states, whose preparation could not be efficiently verified with previous techniques~\cite{Aol15,wu2021,elben2020}.
+After an offline training on simulated data, the trained network is tested with both simulated data and actual experimental data.
+The results indicate a high success rate in disinguishing pairs of quantum states using incomplete measurement data that are insufficient for a reliable state estimation with maximum likelihood estimation~\cite{lvovsky2009} or generative adversarial networks~\cite{Ahmed2021PRL}. { On the other hand, we observe that state families of larger effective size or larger complexity require a larger amount of data in order for the network to have a satisfactory performance.
+Our approach can also be used to verify quantum states across different experimental platforms, having access to different types of measurements in each platform.} In addition, it can also be used to test for the equivalence of quantum states up to a given set of unitary operations, such as the set of Gaussian unitaries. { Finally, this approach can be extended to families of discrete variable systems, such as the family of ground states of the Ising model.}

 {\em Framework.} Two experimenters, Alice and Bob, own two quantum devices producing copies of two unknown quantum states $\rho$ and $\sigma$, respectively.
 Alice and Bob want to determine whether their devices prepare the same quantum state, that is, whether $\rho =\sigma$.
-Alice (Bob) can perform a limited set of quantum measurements, denoted by $\mathcal M_A$ ($\mathcal M_B$).
+To this purpose, they can only perform a limited set of quantum measurements, possibly different for Alice and Bob.
+In the following, we denote by $\mathcal M_A$ ($\mathcal M_B$) the set of measurements accessible to Alice (Bob).
 Each measurement $\bm M \in \mathcal M_A$ ($\bm M \in \mathcal M_B$) corresponds to a positive operator-valued measure (POVM), that is, a set of positive operators ${\bm M}:=\left ( M_j\right)_{j=1}^k$ acting on the system's Hilbert space and satisfying the normalization condition $\sum_{j=1}^k M_j =\mathds{1}$.
 To compare their states, Alice and Bob pick two subsets of measurements ${\cal S}_A \subset \mathcal M_A$ and ${\cal S}_B \subset \mathcal M_B$, respectively.
-The measurements can be chosen independently and randomly, although there is no need for Alice and Bob to sample them from the uniform distribution, or from any specific probability distribution.
-In general, the sets of performed measurements $\mathcal S_A$ and $\mathcal S_B$ do not need to be informationally complete.
+The measurements can be chosen independently and randomly, but there is no need for Alice and Bob to sample them from the uniform distribution, or from any specific probability distribution.
+In general, the sets of performed measurements $\mathcal S_A$ and $\mathcal S_B$ need not be informationally complete.